enkidevs/curriculum/SQL/DQL/Servers/what-is-a-database-server.md

 A group of database servers (called a **Cluster**) can coordinate to share data across multiple physical pieces of hardware.
 This is used for very large databases, or for redundancy.
 For this reason, the term Database Server increasingly refers to the software, instead of the hardware.

 ---
-## Practice

-What does the fox says?
-???

-* right answer
-* wrong answer
-* wrong answer 2

----
 ## Revision